meteor/meteor/meeting-notes.md

 ## Standup 9th Nov

+With Zol, Tom, Evan and Sashko

 ### Agenda:

 - Progress.
 - Thoughts on testing.
 - Meeting Matt on Thu for feedback.

+### Notes

+- Deployment is merged to master.
+CirclCI is set up to push to s3 on a push to master.
+Branches with the version prefix will be pushed to deploy.
+Edit circle.yaml to push a specific branch.
+- QA push to deploy.
+- Open issues in Github for feature requests.
+Use the 'website' label.
+- Each article should have the title meta block.
+Use relative links when linking to content.
+- Functional site with navbars and decent styling by the end of the week.
+Presentable.
+- Tom: most of the big ticket conversion is done.
+Big ticket item left on todos is testing - unfortunately there is actually not much out there in for testing, lack of mocks.
+We could build stuff that would fill significant gaps.
+PR against Meteor out there that enables method mocking, this is required in addition to mocking publications as well as ...
+Todos app has some unit tests but not great coverage.
+End-end tests with Gagarin seems like a good approach.
+- Open question on building unit test infrastructure?
+- Leave testing questions till after the guide.
+- Still on track to have todos done by Wed.
+- Remember we want an iterative process.
+- Tom to get gagarin, selenium, CI done.
+Identify the risks and try to eliminate the largest one.
+- On track for 2 articles drafted this week.

 ## Standup 5th Nov